Appalachian gear list 2018

 Tents and Shelters

-It’s a great, lightweight tent and I see no reason to seek out a replacement.
-I like old-fashioned tents (As opposed to tarps and tarp-tents), and this one is as good as they get.
+It’s a great, lightweight tent and free standing which is fairly useful on the AT.
 Even though I am a solo Hiker this is a three-man tent.
-It’s very palatial which is important, especially in wet climates like the Appalachian Trail where it’s handy to have all your gear inside with you.
-Update I now have a Big Agnes HV UL3
+It’s very palatial which is important, especially in wet like I encountered on the Appalachian Trail.
+So, you can have all your gear inside and still have room to room and dry stuff Trail weight 2lb 15oz

-I like my Simlite, but would prefer a mat which packs smaller
+I loved my Exped Simlite on the PCT but would have preferred a mat which packed smaller

 I really like Exped as it’s well-made and has not let me down on previous trails.
-So after testing out various mats I settled on the Exped Downmat UL, its ticks all my boxes , Smaller, lighter, easy to inflate and pack .
-The Exped Symat UL7 is lighter and packs smaller but is “noisy to sleep on and so the Downmat UL winter has now been purchased , IT also comes with the amazing snozzel bag which helps you quickly to inflate your pad
+So, after testing out various mats I settled on the Exped Downmat UL, its ticks all my boxes , Smaller, lighter, easy to inflate and pack

 Shoes are the most subjective of all things on my gear list.
 Comfort and fit are paramount, especially for beginners.
 Durability (Relative to cost) comes next, and everything else is just noise.
-When I first started hiking I used boots as I was from the uk and this is what we tend to wear, so I was surprised to see everyone else in trail runners, I tried several brands and settled on the Solomon’s which suit me.
-I have just purchased three pairs, 2 that I will bounce, and if I need a fourth then its REI
+When I first started hiking I used boots as I was from the Uk and this is what we tend to wear, so I was surprised to see everyone was wearing trail runners, I tried several brands and settled on the Solomon’s which suit me

 Sansa 8 GB MP3 Player